-A group of 16 healthy participants (females: 4, age range: 26-61 years, mean age: 46 years) had been recruited as healthy controls for a larger clinical PET study.
-No participants included in the study reported a history of neuropsychiatric or neurological conditions or were on any prescribed medications.
-None of the participants consumed alcohol within 48 hours prior to their PET-FMZ scan.
+A group of 16 healthy participants (females: 4, age range: 26-61 years, mean age: 46 years) were recruited as healthy controls for a clinical PET study.
+No participants in the study reported history of neuropsychiatric or neurological conditions or were on any prescribed medications.
+None of the participants consumed alcohol within 48 h prior to their PET-FMZ scan.
 All participants provided written informed consent according to the Declaration of Helsinki.
 Approvals from the UK Administration of Radioactive Substances Advisory Committee (ARSAC) and the Ethics Committee, Imperial College, Hammersmith Hospital, were obtained.
 For the creation of the FMZ template, data from six healthy participants with global values close to the mean were selected and raw and right-left reversed (flipped) data were used (12 scans).

+2.2.2.
 PET scan parameters and image analysis

-All PET data were collected on a 953B Siemens/CTI PET scanner.
-Dynamic 3D PET data were collected, which consisted of 20 frames over a 90-minute time period.
+Dynamic 3D PET data were collected on a 953B Siemens/CTI PET scanner.
+Data consisted of 20 frames over a 90-minute time period.
 Scans were obtained with axial planes parallel to a horizontal plane passing through the anterior and posterior commissures.
-The tracer, ~370 MBq of [C]FMZ, was injected intravenously and arterial blood samples were collected in order to calculate the plasma input function with metabolite correction (Hammers et al., 2003; Lammertsma et al., 1993).
+The tracer, ~370 MBq of [ $^{11}$ C]FMZ, was injected intravenously and arterial blood samples were collected in order to calculate the plasma input function with metabolite correction (Hammers et al., 2003; Lammertsma et al., 1993).

-Voxelwise parametric maps of [ $^{11}$ C]FMZ total volume-of-distribution (VT) were calculated from the time-series data and arterial plasma input functions with spectral analysis (Cunningham & Jones, 1993; Lassen et al., 1995), allowing for a blood volume fraction, as detailed previously (Hammers et al., 2008).
+Voxelwise parametric maps of [ $^{11}CJFMZ$ total volume-ofdistribution (VT) were calculated from the time-series data and arterial plasma input functions with spectral analysis (Cunningham and Jones, 1993; Lassen et al., 1995), allowing for a blood volume fraction, as detailed previously (Hammers et al., 2008).